1

 Objection: “Countries will promise to reduce military spending but won’t.”

-• Smart contracts enforce allocation automatically
+• Smart contracts route benefits automatically to compliant participants

 “You’re Being Unfair to the NIH”